liferay-labs/pulpo-docs/src/pages/docs/accounts/index.md

 * `account-segments` - The collection of Account Segments this account belongs to
 * `accounts` - The collection of Accounts
 * `individuals` - The collection of Individuals who belong to this account.
 This collection can be filtered as explained in [filtering](/docs/general#filtering).
+* `memberships` - The collection of Memberships of this account.
+This collection can be used to add new members to this account manually, as described in #5.

 </article>